-Many unlimited domain hosting plans also come with unlimited email accounts.
+- Many unlimited domain hosting plans also come with unlimited email accounts.
 Business owners and entrepreneurs can customize the email accounts to match a domain name, and distribute the email accounts to their employees.
-Email accounts that match your domain will enhance your brand, and appear more professional to your clients and customers.
-Another money-saving tip is to check if the web host provider offers any (usually just one) free or discounted domain registrations with their unlimited domains plan.

-There are plenty of “unlimited” plans offered by web host providers that come with unlimited bandwidth, storage, and domains.
-These types of plans are nice, but they are not always necessary.
-Since most websites only use between 100-200mb of storage and don’t receive large quantities of web traffic (like Amazon, Facebook, and Google), you can get an unlimited domain hosting plan without needing unlimited bandwidth and storage too.
+- Since most websites only use between 100-200 MB of storage and don’t receive large quantities of web traffic (unlike Amazon, Facebook, and Google), you can get an unlimited domain hosting plan without needing unlimited bandwidth and storage too.

 What Type of Hosting Best Supports Unlimited Domains?

-Can People See My Network of Sites if They’re on the Same Host?
+Can People See Network of Sites if They’re on the Same Host?

 The Internet Corporation for Assigned Names and Numbers, or ICANN for short, requires that each registered domain displays its database and personal contact information on WHOIS.
 The organization, WHOIS, manages domain registration data and makes the information available to the public.

 Many web host providers offer domain privacy or domain protection for a small additional fee.
 This service replaces your personal information that is posted on WHOIS with the web host providers.
 The example from domain.com below shows how your information is displayed on WHOIS with and without domain privacy.

 These resources that we have curated can help you make an accurate and informed decision and avoid any regrets or buyer’s remorse.